 We estimate that over half a million children are abused in the UK each year.

-Kilmorie Primary School is committed to providing a safe and secure environment for children, staff and visitors and promoting a climate where children and adults will feel confident about sharing any concerns that they may have about their own safety or the well-being of others.
-Kilmorie School understands the importance of working closely with other agencies to safeguard children and seeking to establish effective working relationships with parents, carers and other colleagues.
+Kilmorie Primary School is committed to providing a safe and secure environment for children, staff and visitors and promoting a climate where children and adults will feel confident sharing any concerns that they may have about their own safety or the well-being of others.
+The School understands the importance of working closely with other agencies to safeguard children and seeking to establish effective working relationships with parents, carers and other colleagues.
 We continue to develop and provide activities and opportunities throughout our curriculum that will help to equip our children with the skills they need to keep themselves safe, develop essential life skills as well as protective behaviours in order that they recognise when they are at risk and how to get help when they need it.

 The school recognises its legal duty under S175/157 of the 2002 Education Act to work with other agencies in safeguarding children and protecting them from ‘significant harm’.
-The framework for such procedures is defined by the Circular ‘Keeping Children Safe in Education’ (2016) from the DFE and the Lewisham Safeguarding Children Board (LSCB).
-All staff should be aware of the document ‘Working Together to Safeguard Children’ a guide to interagency work.
+The framework for such procedures is defined by the Circular ‘Keeping Children Safe in Education’ (2018) from the DFE and the Lewisham Safeguarding Children Board (LSCB).

 These duties relate to all children and young people under the age of 18.
 The policy is applicable to all on and off site activities undertaken by pupils whilst they are the responsibility of the school.
 More details regarding safeguarding procedures can be found on the London Safeguarding Children’s Board London Child Protection Procedures (http://www.londoncp.co.uk/index.html)